-Business environments are dynamic whereas most organisations are less so and long term success tends not to be resilient to change.
-By bridging the aspiration gap organisations that have a foundation of competency can become more resilient and then agile as they build frameworks to recognise and adapt to change.
+While business environments are dynamic, most organisations are less so, and long term success tends to be less resilient to change.
+By bridging the aspiration gap, organisations with a foundation of competency can become more resilient and agile as they build frameworks to recognise and adapt to change.

-In addition to this balance a leader needs to be strategically positioning the organisation by being re-active to short-term demands whilst also ensuring a pro-active around long term positioning.
-When leaders don’t achieve this balance they can be drawn into becoming ‘just fire fighters’ of smaller or less relevant reactive issues.
+In addition to this question of balance, a leader needs to strategically position the organisation by being reactive to short-term demands and proactive around long term positioning.
+When leaders don’t achieve this balance, they can be drawn into just becoming ‘fire fighters’ of smaller or less relevant reactive issues.

 The challenge is to bridge the gap between aspiration and reality by building competency, resilience and agility.

 How do you address ‘THE QUESTION OF BALANCE’?

 |Are we doing things right?||FIRE-FIGHTING||COMPETENCY|